-The inverter has a wall-mounted monitor/control panel.
+Controls to the inverter are accessed through the monitor panel.
 It will also indicate warnings for overload conditions or other operating failure conditions.
+From the main menu select the battery section, then select the inverter to access the inverter controls.